artech-dvd/mol-emu/project-roadmap.md

 ## Stage 0

 * Scanning in/digitization of all documents
-* Analyzation of MOL 940's syntax
+* Analysis of MOL 940's syntax

 ## Stage 1